jdtsmith/python-mls/README.md

 # FAQs:

-- **How does Python-MLS work**: It looks for the normal continuation prompt in (i)python's output, and if found, quietly interrupts the process, removes the partial command from the history, and starts a "native" emacs continued statement.
+- **How does Python-MLS work?**: It looks for the normal continuation prompt in (i)python's output, and if found, quietly interrupts the process, removes the partial command from the history, and starts a "native" emacs continued statement.
 On continued lines it computes and uses a _line prefix_ computed to match your prompt, like `  ...`.
 Prefixes are only _decoration_, and are not in the text, so it is easy to select and operate on the text like normal.
 - **How else can you make a multi-line statement?** You can break any line at any time with `C-j`.
 So a multi line-statement like the following is perfectly allowable:
   ```
   >>> x=1[C-j]